Grand Pacific Hotel (Seattle): The Building

-Prior to the fire this property was occupied by a 2-story brick building used by the Northwestern Cracker Company that Starr had built in about 1886.
-Many of his Seattle properties would be rebuilt after the great fire with buildings bearing his name.
+Prior to the fire this property was occupied by a four-story (two stories above 1st Avenue, two below) brick building built in 1885 by lessee David Gilmore for his newly established bakery the Northwestern Cracker Company.
+They would relocate operations to 6th and Pine Streets after the fire.
+Many of Starr's Seattle properties would be rebuilt after the great fire with buildings bearing his name.
 While the Starr Estate had commissioned Elmer H. Fisher to design their building (co-owned with W.P.
-Boyd) on Pioneer Square, for this project they hired William E. Boone, Seattle's leading architect prior to the fire, who would hold his own into the early 1900s.
+Boyd) on Pioneer Square, for this project they hired William E. Boone, Seattle's leading architect prior to the fire, and one who would hold his own into the early 1900s.